andresfabreu/android-code-training/README.md

 2. One integration test

 ## Description
-Our pairing API delivers a Car CRUD, this CRUD is used in two differents scenarios:
+The training API delivers a Car CRUD, this CRUD is used in two differents scenarios:
 1. Favorite Screen, display favorited cars
 2. Map Screen, display cars near the user